High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 This is a generalization of the Fréchet Distance in Eq. \ref{eq:fd} to general multivariate (non-isotropic) Gaussians.
 In image generation literature, this metric is known as the Fréchet Inception Distance (FID) \cite{heusel2017gans}, with "Inception" referring to the classifier architecture employed.

-This FD of classifier embeddings is about 20 times larger between the GWM synthetics and the real data, than it is between test and training data (Table \ref{tab:combined_results}).
+This FD of the classifier embeddings between the training data and the GWM synthetics is close to the FD between training and test data (Table \ref{tab:combined_results}) implying that the synthetics share characteristics with real waveforms.
 When computed separately for the magnitude-distance bins, we see again how the model performs worse for larger magnitude records (Figure \ref{fig:FD}c), and how the presented model performs significantly better than the ablated models evaluated in \ref{app:ablations}.

 In summary, all three metrics provide an objective, relative measure of synthesis quality.
-As such they can readily be used to e.g. compare different proposed GWMs, model versions, or to evaluate the model performance on a particular subset of the data.
-Importantly, ideal lower bounds for the FD, and ideal upper bounds for the classifier can be estimated by computing the metrics using just real data (second row in Table \ref{tab:combined_results}).
+As such they can readily be used to, for example, compare different proposed GWMs, model versions, or to evaluate the model performance on a particular subset of the data.
+Importantly, ideal lower bounds for the FD, and ideal upper bounds for the classifier, can be estimated by computing the metrics using just real data (second row in Table \ref{tab:combined_results}).